effectivehomeoffice/effectivehomeoffice.com/README.md

 We can't live without the moveable video stream gallery overlay anymore, especially while screen sharing.
 Make sure to [enable global shortcuts for mute and start/stop screen sharing](/setup-zoom-for-effective-screen-sharing).

+_Update: We are well aware of Zoom's privacy and security issues.
+We balanced the risks and benefits for our projects and currently stick with Zoom for its superior performance.
+Zoom is not playing nicely, but we also consider the current media coverage to be excessive.
+For sensitive video conferences consider [Whereby](https://whereby.com/) (Small rooms use Peer-to-Peer WebRTC) or hosting your own [Jitsi Meet](https://github.com/jitsi/jitsi-meet) server._

 ## Virtual Team Room

 A *virtual team room* is a video conference that's always available -- you can come and go anytime.